chipsalliance/caliptra-rtl/docs/CaliptraReleaseChecklist.md

 ## Versioning

 Caliptra RTL releases may be created for new major, minor, or patch versions, as described in the [semantic versioning specification](https://semver.org/spec/v2.0.0.html).
-The version number is reflected in the register CPTRA_HW_REV_ID.
+The version number is reflected in the CPTRA_HW_REV_ID register.
 Steps described in this document are followed for each of these releases.

 ## Branches